cmulholla/CodePieces/README.md

  - As of now, this just includes a small side-project I did.
 I learned what I did through my intro to machine learning class.
  - This uses a k-means algorithm with sklearn fitted to data I found on https://simplemaps.com/data/world-cities
  - The few images used from this algorithm are also found in this.
 I used the amount of countries in real life (~200) for this, as well as around 50 because it looks better.

+anime listers
+ - These four programs are split up into two manga programs and two anime programs:
+ - datemangacalc.py finds the release dates of manga that have come out and extrapolates the data to find the next release
+ - mangadownloader.py downloads manga off of the web (using a link you give it)
+ - wcofunSublist.py finds recently released anime, or searches for anime and their ratings through google.
+This uses Selenium
+ - websiteUpdater.py does what wcofunSublist.py does, but it only focuses on the html section of the program so I can easily update my website.